 Placing Chicken Coop Away from the House

 You should keep the coop a decent distance from your house.
-Coops can smell especially in the summer, or on rainy days, chicken feces on a hot summer day is not a combo you want coming into your windows.
-The noise for the most part is not an issue unless you have a rooster which you and your neighbors will hear.
+Coops can smell, especially in the summer or on rainy days, chicken feces on a hot summer day is not a combo you want coming into your windows.
+The noise, for the most part, is not an issue unless you have a rooster that you and your neighbors will hear.
 Also, it’s important to note quite a few towns will not allow roosters for that reason alone.